deliton/deliton-personal-site/README.md

-# deliton-personal-site
+# My Personal Website
-A simple website generated with NextJS
+This is a simple landing page generated with NextJS template